wireapp/wire-server-deploy/charts/sftd/README.md

 You can switch between `cert-manager` and own-provided certificates at any time.
 Helm will delete the `sftd` secret automatically and then cert-manager will create it instead.

+It is important that `allowOrigin` is synced with the domain where the web app is hosted as configured in the `wire-server` chart or the webapp will not be able to contact the SFT server.

+You should configure `brig` to hand out the SFT server to clients by setting `brig.optSettings.setSftStaticUrl=https://sftd.example.com:443` on the `wire-server` chart

 ## Multiple sftd deployments in a single cluster